NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 Started new PART 1
 and going further and commiting the things along with the changes into files and folders just like old one..
 Project is running successfully without errors and going continue as like before..

+Its time to add all three new projects..
+1) NidhisBooks.DataAccess
+2) NidhisBooks.Models
+3) NidhisBooks.Utility